PUBLIC SECTOR SCORECARD

 OVERVIEW

-The Public Sector Scorecard is an integrated strategy mapping, service improvement and performance measurement framework.
-It extends and adapts the balanced scorecard to fit the culture and values of the public and voluntary sectors and has been used in Canada, Chile, South Africa and Uganda as well as in Europe.
+It has three phases: strategy mapping, service improvement, and performance measurement and evaluation.
+It extends and adapts the Balanced Scorecard to fit the culture and values of the public and voluntary sectors.

 Picture

-The PSS has three phases - strategy mapping, service improvement, and measurement and evaluation Click here for more information on How the PSS works.
+Click here for more information on How the PSS works.

 FEEDBACK ON THE PSS

 "The Public Sector Scorecard has moved performance management from a top-down, blinkered, blame-game approach to a system founded on inclusiveness, cooperation and understanding ... and that is no mean achievement".
-The Operational Research Society

 "The PSS was very helpful, as it enables one to see what's happening across the health and social care system and where the balance of risks lies."